joakim/kay/README.md

 -- an empty cell literal
 cell: {}

--- a cell with internal state and code (equivalent to a function with no arguments)
+-- a cell with local state and code (equivalent to a function with no arguments)
 code: {
     a: 2
     b: a + 3